t2linux/T2-Ubuntu/README.md

 # mbp-ubuntu

 The ISO in from this repo should allow you to install ubuntu without using an external keyboard or mouse on a MacBook Pro.
-It work in my MacBook Pro 16,1.
+It work in my MacBook with T2.

 [![Build Status](https://travis-ci.com/marcosfad/mbp-ubuntu.svg?branch=master)](https://travis-ci.com/marcosfad/mbp-ubuntu)